 Each course that is submitted to the ASCA Course Review Committee must have the Class, Level, Affiliate Club's name, trial date and judge's name marked on it.
-Judges are not required to bring course copies for competitors.
-However, if they choose to do so, they shall not send the courses in advance for the Host Club to make copies.
-If judges choose to make copies, they should bring the copies with them for distribution the morning of the trial.
-Only the courses used that day will be distributed that morning.
-Courses for the next day will not be distributed until the next morning.
-(See Temporary allowance during COVID-19, effective until further notice in Judge's Duties.)
+Other than posting a copy, judges are not required to bring copies of course maps for competitors.
+However, if they choose to do so, they cannot send the course maps in advance for the Affiliate Club to make copies.
+If judges choose to make copies, they will bring the copies with them for distribution the morning of the trial.
+Only the courses used that day will have course maps for the next day will not be distributed until the next morning.

-Judges must take at least three sets of course copies to be used at the trial.
-There should be one course per page.
-They should provide one set for the course builders and one set to post for competitors.
-Judges will also need to provide a full set of course copies for the trial chair/secretary to be included with the trial paperwork.
+Judges must take at least three sets of course maps to be used at the trial.
+There should be one course per page for the course builders and an additional set to post for competitors.
+Judges will also need to provide a complete set of course maps for the Trial Secretary to include with the trial paperwork.
+Judges may combine up to six course maps per page, one side only, for submission with the trial paperwork.